-• Configuring subscriber-notification:

-- Enabled: If the subscriber IP address is detected to be attacked or attacking, the subscriber is notified about the attack. - Disabled: The subscriber is not notified about the attack.
+- Configuring subscriber-notification (notify): - Enabled If the subscriber IP address is detected to be attacked or attacking, the subscriber is notified about the attack. - Disabled The subscriber is not notified about the attack. - Configuring sending an SNMP trap (alarm): - Enabled An SNMP trap is sent when attack begins and ends.